 Risks Related to Our Business and Our Industry

-The IT security market is rapidly evolving within the increasingly challenging cyber threat landscape and the continuing use of hybrid on-premise and cloud-based environments.
-As a result of unanticipated market, industry or company developments our sales may not continue to grow at current rates or may decline, and our share price could decrease.
+The IT security market is rapidly evolving within the increasingly challenging cyber threat landscape.
+If our solutions fail to adapt to market changes and demands, sales may not continue to grow or may decline.